influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/guides/using_http.md

 ---
-title: Using the HTTP input plugin
+title: Using the HTTP input plugin with Citi Bike data
 description:
 menu:
   telegraf_1_13: